portellam/auto-xorg/README.md

 * deploying multiple setups

 Note, I don't believe the Linux team or VFIO community has made a script for a purpose like this before.
 In response, I made this script and enjoyed learning something new!

+## DISCLAIMER
+Tested on Debian Linux, personal laptop (Thinkpad T500-series) and desktop (Intel Core 9th Gen. and Z390 motherboard).

+Given desktop (active GPUs are NVIDIA and AMD) has no issues and works as expected. however laptop has some.
+Using Auto-Xorg on given Laptop (with NVIDIA Optimus; active GPUs are Intel and NVIDIA) will output to terminal and NOT display manager.